-WORLD HISTORY & GEOGRAPHY I (to 1500 AD) A & B (4290A, 4290B), Grade 9, 1st & 2nd Sem.
-One-half Credit per Sem.
+WORLD HISTORY & GEOGRAPHY I (to 1500 AD) (4290Y), Grade 9, Full Credit Year Course

 These classes cover the historical development of people, places, and patterns of life from early times until about 1500 AD.
 Geography is emphasized in the study of each civilization.
 These classes are designed primarily for students seeking the standard high school diploma.
 Near the end of the school year, students will take the World History and Geography I Standards of Learning test.